REBELinBLUE/deployer/.github/ISSUE_TEMPLATE.md

 *If your issue requires any specific steps to reproduce, please outline them here.*

 ### Environment info
-Operating System: ?
+Operating System:
+PHP Version:
+Node Version:
+Database System:
-Database System ?
+Database Version:

 ### Logs (see storage/logs/) or other output that would be helpful
 (If logs are large, please upload as attachment).